Homelessness in New York: History

 The New York City Housing Authority is experiencing record demand for subsidized housing assistance.
 However, just 13,000 of the 29,000 families who applied were admitted into the public housing system or received federal housing vouchers known as Section 8 in 2010.
 Due to budget cuts there have been no new applicants accepted to receive Section 8.

 In March 2010, there were protests about the Governor's proposed cut of $65 million in annual funding to the homeless adult services system.
 The Bloomberg administration announced an immediate halt to the Advantage program, threatening to cast 15,000 families back into the shelters or onto the streets.
 A court has delayed the cut until May 2011 because there was doubt over the legality of cancelling the city's commitment.
 However, the Advantage program itself was consciously advanced by the Bloomberg administration as an alternative to providing long-term affordable housing opportunities for the poor and working class.

-The result, as the Coalition for the Homeless report points out, is that "Thousands of formerly-homeless children and families have been forced back into homelessness, In addition, Mayor Bloomberg proposed $37 million in cuts to the city's budget for homeless services this year."
+The result, as the Coalition for the Homeless report points out, is that "Thousands of formerly-homeless children and families have been forced back into homelessness.
+In addition, Mayor Bloomberg proposed $37 million in cuts to the city's budget for homeless services this year."

 In 2018, DHS's budget was $2.15 billion.
 It fluctuated over the next few years, with 2021's proposed budget being slightly lower at $2.13 billion.

 Homeless encampments have long featured prominently in the landscape of American cities.
 A vicious anti-homeless campaign called 'Peek-A-Boo, We See You Too' led by a union of NYPD officers sparked an uproar about the presence of homeless people more generally.
 Urban financialization in particular has focused on the city's stock of low-income rent stabilized housing.
 The warehousing of vacant buildings by speculators led to an increase in homeless encampments.

+In 2022 the population of New York's homeless shelters increased as more asylum seekers arrived.